 Tracking lightning is essential for safety and protecting equipment on land or at sea.
 Lightning strikes can cause injury, fires, and equipment damage, disrupting critical systems like navigation and communication on boats and damaging structures or electronics on land.
 Monitoring lightning enables you to make informed decisions, such as finding shelter or adjusting your route, to avoid high-risk areas.
 Staying aware of lightning risks helps you protect yourself, your gear, and your journey, wherever you are.

-How to view Lightning - Forecast Maps page (to come)
+How to view Lightning - Forecast Maps page

 Lightning is displayed by default on the Forecast Maps page and can be toggled off in the Forecast Options.
+Lighting strikes can be viewed using the timeline on the map for up to the last hour, appearing and fading in opacity on the map over ten minutes.

 How to view a Lightning Observation map